db0/godot-card-game-framework/INSTALL.md

 2. Adjust its Placement variable on the editor according to where you want to it exist.
 We suggest Bottom Middle initially

-2. If you want to customize the code for your own hand functions, modify the `Hand.tcsn` by removing its `Hand.gd` script and adding a new script that extends Hand.
+2. If you want to customize the code for your own hand functions, modify the `Hand.tcsn` by detaching its `Hand.gd` script and adding a new script that extends Hand.
 Give it a new class_name.

 	```
 	class_name MyCustomHand